 The command palette opens by pressing F1 or opening it via the menu View>Find Command...

-The command palette can be searched commands and supports regular expressions.
+On open it first displays the recently used commands and after that all commands in lexicographic order.
+The command palette can be searched via fuzzy search and supports regular expressions.
 The displayed commands have of a name (on the left side) and optionally a shortcut to invoke them (on the right side of the command palette).
+Some commands, such as Auto Save also have an icon associated to them.

 Via Ctrl+P the workspace can be searched for files to open.
 This can also be access via F1 and deleting the > character in the command palette.